The cost of a great logo design isn’t cheap. Well, it shouldn’t be anyway.

 audience, then you’ll be heading completely down the wrong road.

-It is exactly this approach that separates bad logo designers from good and good designers from great.
+It is exactly this approach that separates inexperienced logo designers from the experienced, those who charge that bit more for their skills.

-You’re their customer and they want you to be happy, but ultimately,
+You’re our customer and we want you to be happy, but ultimately,

-they are the experts and your target audience is what’s going to earn you revenue and build your business.
+we are the experts and your target audience is what’s going to earn you revenue and grow your business.

 remain focussed on the business, it’s vision and the target audience.
-Or, they may agree with your ideas,
+Or, we may agree with your ideas through collaboration,

-either way, trust the designer or agency you commission to make your business look great as they are the
+either way, trust the designer or agency you commission to make your business look great.

 A logo designer who charges a price of £1000 or less for a logo design will more than likely do as you suggest